nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - `Priority` can be `normal`, `important`, `very important`

 **Reminder** <br>
 Add a task with a reminder timing with the `\remind_at` key.
 State the number of hours before the task's end time that you want to be reminded.
-A pop-up would appear to remind you about the task at that specified time! <br>
+A pop-up will appear to remind you about the task at that specified time! <br>
 <br>
 Format: `[\remind_at REMINDER_RELATIVE_TIME]`
 > **Examples:** <br>